eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 - ``<boundedString>``
 - ``<boundedWString>``

-All of them are defined simply:
+All of them are defined as follows:

     +----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------+
     | XML                                    | C++                                                                                                                            |